22kanishka/Ex-10---Implementation-of-Classical-Planning-Algorithm/README.md

 #ExpNo:10 Implementation of Classical Planning Algorithm

-NAME:
+NAME:  KANISHKA P

-REG NO:
+REG NO: 2305001011

+## AIM:
+To implement classical planning algorithm for practical real-life situations

+## Classical Planning Algorithm:
+Classical Planning is a fundamental concept in Artificial Intelligence (AI) that focuses on finding an optimal sequence of actions to reach a desired goal from an initial state.
+It assumes a deterministic, fully observable and static environment where the agent knows exactly how each action affects the world.

+It contains:

+State: Represents the configuration of the world at a specific time i.e all facts that are currently true.

+Action: Defines transitions between states.
+Each action has Preconditions (what must be true before it executes.) and Effect (show the action changes the world.).

+Goal: The desired end-state that satisfies the planner’s objective.

+Plan: A sequence of actions that transitions the system from the initial state to the goal while satisfying all constraints.

 ## Algorithm or Steps Involved:
-Define the initial state
+Step-1: Define the initial state

-Define the goal state
+Step-2: Define the goal state

-Define the actions
+Step-3: Define the actions

-Find a plan to reach the goal state
+Step-4: Find a plan to reach the goal state

-Print the plan
+Step-5: Print the plan

 ### Example - 1
 ```